High school sports in Iowa facing a shortage of umpires

-CEDAR RAPIDS, Iowa (KCRG) - June 1 marks the official start of the modified high school summer sports season.
+June 1 marks the official start of the modified high school summer sports season.

 Baseball and softball teams can begin practice then, with games starting on June 15.
 That is, of course, if all the pieces that need to come together do actually happen.